28/NoteworthyII/README.md

 1. ~~Character notes should be saved as 'Character-Realm' instead of just 'Character' so that same-named characters from different realms can have their own notes.~~ (Introduced in V2.2.0)
 2. Multiple personal notes per character.
 It will be easier to divide the notes per topic.
-Leaning toward the multiple named tabs in the character notes panel, but not yet confirmed.

 ### Known issues